munificent/craftinginterpreters/book/local-variables.md

 currently in scope.
 If one has the same name as the identifier token, the identifier must refer to that variable.
 We've found it!
 We walk the array backwards so that we find the *last* declared variable with the identifier.
-That ensures that inner local variables correctly shadow earlier locals with the same name.
+That ensures that inner local variables correctly shadow locals with the same name in surrounding scopes.

 At runtime, we load and store locals using the stack slot index, so that's what the compiler needs to calculate after it resolves the variable.
 Whenever a